 If the victim is an infant younger than 1 year, it is dangerous to perform the Heimlich maneuver the usual way.
 You can easily squeeze the abdomen and damage the internal organs.
-So the position and the force of performing the Heimlich maneuver is little bit less than in adults.
+So the position and the force of performing the Heimlich maneuver is less than on an adult.

 Repeat this procedure at least 5 times or until the infant starts breathing, crying or coughing.

-There are many instances when you’re alone and choking.
+There may be an instance when you’re alone and choking.
 The good news is you can perform Heimlich maneuver on yourself.

 Use your both hands and make a good fist.
 Keep it on your tummy just above the belly button.
 Then squeeze your tummy inside and upwards.
 This can be painful, but keep doing it until the object is expelled and you can breathe or cough.